sumanbikram/caf-azure/[User-Guide]-Upgrade-from-v0.0.8-to-v0.1.0.md

+## Overview

-> The following page has been published in preparation for the next release, 0.1.0, which will introduce a number of changes which will result in the redeployment of many resources managed by this module.
+> This page has been published in preparation for the next release, 0.1.0, which will introduce a number of changes which will result in the redeployment of many resources managed by this module.
 >
 > THIS PAGE IS STILL A WORK IN PROGRESS!

-## Overview

 As part of upgrade from release 0.0.8 to 0.1.0, the [Terraform Module for Cloud Adoption Framework Enterprise-scale][terraform-registry-caf-enterprise-scale] has undergone a significant update to the included `Policy Assignments`, `Policy Definitions` and `Policy Set Definitions`.